ThibautGery/docker-logging-example/article.md

 </match>
 ```

-Each step defines how to treat data:
+In this sample, each step defines how to treat data:

  * The first step defines how to capture the data, here on port 8888 using HTTP.
  * The second step defines how the output the data, here print it on stdout.

-You can capture and parse different stream of data, and tags help you
+The data is streamed through Fluentd.
+Each chunk of data is tagged with a label.
-to identify the data in the system.
-In the previous example the tag is specified
+This tag is used to route the data between the different steps.

+In the previous example the tag is specified after the key `match` : `app.access`.
-after match `app.access`.
-Each data is tagged with a string and that way we can
-apply different steps to different kind of data.

 For example running `curl http://localhost:8888/myapp.access?json={"event":"data"}`
 will output `{"event":"data"}` to stdout

+You can learn more in this [slideshare](http://www.slideshare.net/treasure-data/the-basics-of-fluentd)

 Each steps is a plugin.
 There is more than 150 plugins divided in 6 categories.